 Figure 2 - Idealised schematic of the sources and sink of primary and secondary aerosols.
 [5]

-Aerosols have impact on changing climate by absorbing or scattering optical wavelengths within the absorption spectrum.
+Aerosols have impact on changing the climate by absorbing or scattering optical wavelengths within the absorption spectrum.
 Sulfate, dust, black carbon and nitrate are major aerosols scattering in the atmosphere.
 We will now examine them each in turns in the next few sections.

 3.2.1.
 Sulfate